 The Graduate Faculty of the Department of Romance Languages consists of the faculty members of the Department who have been appointed by the Graduate Dean to either regular or provisional membership.
 A provisional member of the Graduate Faculty is charged with the responsibility of participating in the graduate program in all ways except serving as major professor for doctoral candidates, voting on appointments to the Graduate Faculty, and serving on the Graduate Council (cf. Bylaws of the University of Georgia Graduate Faculty, Article 1, Section 2).
-For criteria and procedures for appointment to the Graduate Faculty, see the Bylaws of the University of Georgia Graduate Faculty, Article 1, Section 4.
+For criteria and procedures for appointment to the Graduate Faculty, see the Bylaws of the University of Georgia Graduate Faculty, Article 1, Section 4 and the departmental criteria.

 Section 2.
 Authority

 Subject to the general policies of the University Council and the Graduate School, the Graduate Faculty shall have authority to determine entrance requirements for graduate students, to prescribe and define courses of study for them, to determine the requirements for such degrees as are offered through the Graduate School, to enact and enforce rules for the guidance and government of its students in their graduate work, to recommend for degrees such candidates as have fulfilled degree requirements, and in general to exercise jurisdiction over all graduate educational matters in the Department (Bylaws of the University of Georgia Graduate Faculty, Article I, Section 2).

 The Secretary of the Graduate Faculty of the Department of Romance Languages shall be elected for the academic year by a majority vote of the members at the first meeting.

 (a) Meeting Times.
 The time and place of meetings shall be determined by the Graduate Coordinator who is the presiding officer at these meetings and notice shall be given to all Graduate Faculty members at least a week prior to the meeting whenever possible.